padresmurfa/cryoprison/README.md

 ## Library

 The Cryoprison library resides in this folder, and can be included via manual means in your project.
-Alternatively, use the Nuget package, which is still in early stages.
+Alternatively, use the Nuget package.

 ## Cryoprison